About the MHS in Biochemistry and Molecular Biology Program

 The MHS in the Department of Biochemistry and Molecular Biology is designed for students interested in graduate-level preparation for careers in medicine, biomedical research, public health, and related health sciences.
-Our curriculum focuses around biochemistry, molecular biology, reproductive biology, cancer biology, and the biology of disease and public health.
+Our curriculum focuses around biochemistry, molecular biology, cancer biology, and the biology of disease and public health.
 Our coursework includes elective classes which allows students the opportunity to take courses in other departments.

 The Biochemistry and Molecular Biology MHS provides an in-depth grounding in the cellular and molecular biology at the foundation of medicine and public health, providing preparation for a range of careers.
 Our position within the School of Public Health offers students vast opportunities to broaden their experience.
 Joining our program provides you with:

 - A curriculum that builds your academic portfolio – from mastering required courses to understanding basic biology and public health topics beyond the standard medical school offerings